W427697/Discord-/code/addons/themes/docs/getting-started/postcss.md

 ```

 ## 🎨 Provide your theme(s)

-Tailwind supports light and dark color modes out of the box.
-These modes can be activated by setting a `.dark` class on a parent element.

 To enable switching between these modes in a click for your stories, use our `withThemeByClassName` decorator by adding the following code to your `.storybook/preview.js` file.